rackerlabs/support-how-to/content/skype-for-business/hosted-microsoft-lync-at-rackspace-deployment-guide.md

 product_url: skype-for-business
 ---

-Hosted Skype for Business is a unified communications tool that offers secure instant messaging, video chat, file transfer, and presence to users from desktop and mobile devices.
+Hosted Microsoft&reg; Skype for Business is a unified communications tool that offers secure instant messaging, video chat, file transfer, and presence to users from desktop and mobile devices.
 It is available as an add-on for the Rackspace Hosted Exchange 2013 and 2016 email platforms.

-Depending on the size of your organization and your IT infrastructure, the rollout of the Rackspace Hosted Skype for Business service to your users varies.
-The overall deployment plan has three basic steps, and this article is designed to help you decide the best rollout method for your environment.
+The rollout of the Rackspace Hosted Skype for Business service to your users varies based on the size of your organization and your IT infrastructure.
+The overall deployment plan has three basic steps.
+This article is designed to help you decide the best rollout method for your environment.

 ### Set up DNS records for Skype for Business

 As the first step, you must create auto-discover entries on your DNS server.
 If you have an internal DNS, you must also set up these records on your internal DNS.

 We highly recommend that you perform this step because all of the Hosted